Akshaya8583/VR_Assignment1_BysaniAkshaya_IMT2022579/README.md

   ```
 ## How to run the code
 - The assignment is done in google colab.
+- **Part 1**
   - The code for part 1 is in the file VR_a1_q1.ipynb of the folder "part1".
   - The images required are present in the same folder.
   - Ensure you are in the same directory before running the code.
   - For each cell do "Shift + Enter" to run the code present in that cell.
   - The output images for part 1 is placed in the "output" folder in "part1" folder.
+- **Part 2**
   - The code for part 2 is in the file VR_a1_q1.ipynb of the folder "part2".
   - The images required are present in the same folder.
   - Ensure you are in the same directory before running the code.
   - For each cell do "Shift + Enter" to run the code present in that cell.
   - if the images need to be changed, put the required input images into the respective folder and change the paths of the images in the code.
   - The output image for part 2 is placed in the "output" folder in "part2" folder.

 ## Part 1 : Use computer vision techniques to Detect, segment, and count coins from an image containing scattered Indian coins.